D3lyth/milestone-project-1/README.md

 ## Wireframes

-After the initial sketch, and to follow best practice, Balsamiq [Balsamiq](https://balsamiq.com/wireframes) was used to develop the wireframes for the three separate pages (each) for mobile screens, tablet screens and desktop screens.
+After the initial sketch, and to follow best practice, [Balsamiq](https://balsamiq.com/wireframes) was used to develop the wireframes for the three separate pages (each) for mobile screens, tablet screens and desktop screens.

 ### Home Page Wireframes